 6 common types of equity financing

 There are several ways for e-commerce businesses to obtain equity financing.
 Below are the six most important types to consider.

-VC funds have become very attractive and highly sought out by the rapid emergence of tech startups, with many trying to figure out how to position themselves as a high potential VC investment opportunity.
+VC funds have become very attractive and highly sought out with the rapid emergence of tech startups, with many trying to figure out how to position themselves as a high potential VC investment opportunity.

 Initial public offerings (IPOs)

 An IPO is when a private corporation raises funds by offering shares to public investors through markets like the New York Stock Exchange.
 Companies need to hire investment banks to market, gauge demand, and set the IPO price and date, as well as continue to drive interest and share updates to shareholders and the market.
-Additionally, IPOs must comply with the guidelines of the a governing body like the SEC (Securities and Exchange Commission) to remain publicly traded.
+Additionally, IPOs must comply with the guidelines of a governing body like the SEC (Securities and Exchange Commission) to remain publicly traded.